mmarcon/ubuntu-node-nginx-ansible/README.md

 The Ansible playbook deploys the setup to an Ubuntu host.

 This setup can be used for development via Vagrant.

-Next step will be to test the deployment to DigitalOcean.
+Via Vagrant it is also possible to deploy the same setup to [Digital Ocean](http://digitalocean.com)

 ## Setup